-(including via the intranet) in order to enable employees to share in the information from the decision-making processes within the employee representation bodies.
+as well as the Group Management Board.
+Communication channels are in place within the divisions and companies (including via the intranet) in order to enable employees to share in the information from the decision-making processsistent flow of information and communication from the top down and the bottom up, Allgeier SE has established an employee council as a central stakeholder in cooperation with a body elected by all employees; the council is made up of ten elected employee representatives from all divisions es within the employee representation bodies.
 Further measures to promote the representation of interests and exchange of information within the Group companies include facility and/or divisional meetings, webinars, town hall meetings and info days intranet, blogs, wikis and regular newsletters.
 The Nagarro and Allgeier Experts divisions also conduct regular satisfaction surveys and reports for this purpose.
-In addition, Nagarro has established an Internal sistent flow of information and communication from the top down and the bottom up, Allgeier SE has established an employee council as a central stakeholder in cooperation with a body elected by all employees; the council is made up of ten elected employee representatives from all divisions as well as the Group Management Board.
-Communication channels are in place within the divisions and companies
+In addition, Nagarro has established an Internal Complaints Committee (ICC) to protect employees' rights (including against discrimination and sexual harassment) and feedback mailboxes for anonymous feedback as required.
+At Group level, whistleblowing is possible via the compliance officer.